hunan-rostomyan/devbox/README.md

 # What do these files do?

 - *Dockerfile* is the Docker **manifest**.
-It contains the recipe for building the Docker **image**, the thing that consequently gets executed to create a Docker **container** (this image/container distinction is analogous to the program/process distinction).
+It contains the recipe for building the Docker **image**, the thing that subsequently gets executed to create a Docker **container** (this image/container distinction is analogous to the program/process distinction).
 - *build* rebuilds the image.
 Run this when the source changes.